Five Year Anniversary

 More information [in German] on the Science Night website.

 The IAMCR 2018 Conference with the central topic ‘Reimagining Sustainability: Communication and Media Research in a Changing World’ took place in Eugene, Oregon this year.
 As an official partner, Internet Policy Review will proudly award a Best paper award to the paper that makes a significant contribution to internet policy.
 IAMCR’s Communication Policy and Technology Section (CPT) and Internet Policy Review will also work towards a special issue based on IAMCR 2018 papers.

 As we’ve just turned five, we are going to celebrate properly.
 The big anniversary event will take place at HIIG Berlin on the 4th of September.
 We are excited to see all of our contributors, readers and fans to raise our glasses (at least) five times!

 AoIR conference | 10-13 October

-Our international partner AoIR assembles hundreds of academics, researchers, graduate students and other participants for a interdisciplinary, multi-methodological look at the internet in Montréal this fall.
+Our international partner conference AoIR assembles hundreds of academics, researchers, graduate students and other participants for a interdisciplinary, multi-methodological look at the internet in Montréal this October.
 Transnational Materialities and the Future of Critical Internet Studies is the organising rubric of this year’s conference by the Association of Internet Researchers.
 Internet Policy Review will be there and will publish a second AoIR special issue drawing on #AoIR2018’s best contributions.